BBBSnowball/analog-noise/README.md

         - That will be more expensive than larger MCU.
 We also have to consider cost for extended part.
         - None that I found so far could be connected to the higher voltage.
     - Ok, let's keep things simple: Use [STM32F072CBT6](https://jlcpcb.com/partdetail/Stmicroelectronics-STM32F072CBT6/C81720)
+    - We should use 1 uF for the caps.

 [LP358]: https://www.ti.com/lit/ds/symlink/lp358.pdf?ts=1717468161669